ST10536398/ima5112-2026-g-ass-2-ST10536398-v2/README.md

 ## Project Overview
 Hack Or Myth is a mobile quiz application developed as part of the IMAD5112 subject.
 The app was built using **Kotlin** in **Android Studio**.
 Its primary purpose is to provide an interactive way for users to test their knowledge of everyday life hacks and myths.

-The app presents statements to the user, who must decide whether each statement is a **Hack** (true/useful tip) or a **Myth** (false/misconception).
+The app presents statements to the user, who must decide whether each statement is a **Hack** or a **Myth**.
 At the end of the quiz, the user receives a score and can review all flashcards with explanations.

 This project was designed to meet assignment requirements, including:
 - Creating a functional mobile app in Kotlin.